Read time: 12 minutes | Key insight: Their ghosting says everything about them and nothing about you

 You’ve been ghosted.

-Understanding why they ghosted (their pattern) separates from how you heal (your pattern).
+💡 The core insight: Understanding why they ghosted (their pattern) is separate from how you process it (your pattern).
+This article covers both sides.

 Type 1: The Perfectionist